 Tell your doctor or nurse straight away if you:

 - vomit blood

 If food blocks the stent

 Your swallowing might change or eating and drinking gets difficult or uncomfortable.
 Or you may find that you suddenly can’t swallow.
 This could mean than the stent has become blocked.

 - try not to panic

-- drink plenty of fizzy or warm drinks to try and clear the blockage
+- take sips of fizzy or warm drinks to try and clear the blockage

 - walk around as this sometimes helps